lconcia/life_sciences_ml_at_tacc/docs/section2/linear_classification.rst

 In this case, the decision boundary is linear, :math:`\{ x : mX + b= 0 \}`.
-An example of a linear decision boundary was drawn in the income versus credit card balance plot above.
+An example of a linear decision boundary was drawn in the PCA plot above.

 How do we go about finding the optimal choice of :math:`m` and :math:`b`?
 Here, there are many techniques.
 How well the different techniques perform depends in part on the data.